jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Edited/Topic 3/Memory Types.md

 - Small and extremely fast
 - Reside within CPU
 	- Typically as single containers that hold one value
-- Typically referred to by name (i.e. identifying code)
+- Typically referred to by name rather than *address*
+- Used primary for *arithmetic operations*
+- Manipulated/tested by *machine instructions*

+There are two types of register; *generic* and *specialised.*